 If you're feeling like loading up on carbs, go with the grains, but if you want to stay in the lighter side then go with the greens.
 Or you can do a mix of both and go with the most popular choice of "grains and greens."
 Check out the video to see how the ordering works.

 The food is Greek & Mediterranean inspired and there's a cool history about how the restaurant came to be on their website.
 So if you like things like hummus, lamb, tzatziki, then you should check it out.

 But going to Cava is not just going out to eat, it's an experience.
 Cava Grill is not only a story of food, but of culture and friendship as well as a story of entrepreneurship and the pursuit American dream.

-All food is sourced locally which is a big plus on my book, and the restaurant contributes to charitable organizations on a regular basis, isn’t that nice?
+All food is sourced locally which is a big plus in my book, and the restaurant contributes to charitable organizations on a regular basis, isn't that nice?
 But at the end of the day, how does the food stack up?
 I thought it was amazing and I will definitely go back, with so many ingredients, the combinations you can try are literally, endless.